Ndelelo/linear-regression-model/README.md

 # Linear Regression Model in Rust

 ## Introduction
+Linear regression is one of the fundamental building blocks of machine learning, serving as an excellent starting point for understanding how AI models learn from data.
+In this assignment, i was implementing a simple linear regression model using Rust and the Burn deep learning framework to predict values for the linear function y = 2x + 1.

-This project implements a simple linear regression model using Rust and the `burn` library.
-Below are the step-by-step instructions, from setting up the development environment to training and evaluating the model.
+Below are the steps and instructions, from setting up the development environment to training and evaluating the model.

 ## Prerequisites
 Before starting, ensure the following applications are installed: